our church history

 The Treasures book

 This book gathers in one location, the pictures of historical artifacts with brief descriptions of each item.
-A copy of the book is located in the Hearth Room.
 View many treasures photos here.

 Please contact the office if you are interested in ordering a copy of the book for about $70.